obriencj/koji-box/README.md

 - **[Ansible](https://www.ansible.com/)** - Automation platform for configuration management
 - **[ktdreyer.koji_ansible](https://github.com/ktdreyer/koji-ansible)** - Official Ansible collection for Koji management
 - **[Podman](https://podman.io/)** - Daemonless container engine for running containerized services

+## Development Acknowledgments

+This project was developed with significant assistance from **Claude** (Anthropic's AI assistant), particularly in:

+- **Architectural Design**: Clean separation between infrastructure and data layers
+- **Ansible Integration**: Complete restructure to use the `ktdreyer.koji_ansible` collection with a "hidden infrastructure, visible data" approach
+- **Validation System**: Comprehensive Python-based configuration validation with fail-fast error reporting
+- **Documentation**: Extensive documentation including troubleshooting guides, usage examples, and architectural explanations
+- **Best Practices**: Implementation of containerization patterns, error handling, and user experience design

+The AI assistance helped transform the initial concept into a production-ready "Koji in a box" solution that provides a unified application view while maintaining the flexibility and power of the underlying Koji ecosystem.
+The collaboration demonstrates how AI can accelerate complex system development while maintaining high code quality and comprehensive documentation standards.

 ## Contributing